bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-Now, I&apos;'m going to hit enter and there&apos;'s my site.
+Now, I&apos;m going to hit enter and there&apos;s my site.
 Alright.
 The two steps for creating this GitHub account is to upload your file and then change that kind of link for GitHub Pages to turn it on.
 After that, you can upload as many things as you want.
 I am going to do one more thing with you real quick though.
-I&apos;'m going to go back to my GitHub account and I&apos;'m going to do this one more time but slightly different.
+I&apos;m going to go back to my GitHub account and I&apos;m going to do this one more time but slightly different.
 I want to go to github.com.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->